On free energy barriers in Gaussian priors and failure of cold start MCMC for high-dimensional unimodal distributions: Main results for non-linear regression with Gaussian priors

 In many applications of Bayesian statistics, such as in machine learning or in non-linear inverse problems with PDEs, \textit{Gaussian process priors} are commonly used for inference.
 To connect to such situations we illustrate the key ideas that follow with two canonical examples where the prior on $\R^D$ is the law

 where $\Sigma_\alpha$ is the covariance matrix arising from the law of a $d$-dimensional Whittle-Mat\'ern-type Gaussian random field (see Section~\ref{subsubsec:def_matern_prior} for a detailed definition).
 These priors represent widely popular choices in Bayesian statistical inference \cite{RW06, GV17} and can be expected to yield consistent statistical solutions of regression problems even when $D/N \ge \kappa>0$, see \cite{vdVvZ08, GV17}.
-In b) we can also accommodate a further `rescaling' ($N$-dependent shrinkage) of the prior similar to what has been done in recent papers (\cite{MNP21}, \cite{NW20}, \cite{BN21}), see Remark \ref{rescale} for details.
+In b) we can also accommodate a further `rescaling' ($N$-dependent shrinkage) of the prior similar to what has been used in recent theory for non-linear inverse problems (\cite{MNP21}, \cite{NW20}, \cite{BN21}), see Remark \ref{rescale} for details.

 We will present our main results for the case where the ground truth is $\theta_0=0$.
 This streamlines notation while also being the `hardest' case for negative results, since the priors from a) and b) are then already centred at the correct parameter.